vuex-orm/vuex-orm/README.md

 Join us on our [Slack Channel](https://join.slack.com/t/vuex-orm/shared_invite/enQtNDQ0NjE3NTgyOTY2LTI0YjE5YmNmMDIxNWZlNmJhM2EyMDg1MDRkODA4YmQwMDU5OWRkZmNhN2RmOTZkZGZkODQxZTRkYjhmYmJiNTY) for any questions and discussions.

-While there is the Slack Channel, do not hesitate to open an [issue](https://github.com/vuex-orm/vuex-orm/issues) for any question you might have.
+Although there is the Slack Channel, do not hesitate to open an [issue](https://github.com/vuex-orm/vuex-orm/issues) for any question you might have.
 We're always more than happy to hear any feedback, and we don't care what kind of form they are.

 ## Examples